 3. The third line has to do with emotions and evaluation, beliefs, talents and abilities.

-2. The second line with reactions, 'walking in the world', connections with other beings, behavior.
+2. The second line with reactions, 'walking in the world', connections with other beings or possessions, behavior.

 1. The bottom line has to do with reality, action, matter.
-Tangible things, the way one stands on the earth, reflexions, (survival) instinct.
+Tangible things, the way one stands on the earth, reflexes, (survival) instinct.

 6. The top line with spirit, wisdom, mental processes.

-4. The fourth line with decisions, finding the road, choices, ratio.
+4. The fourth line with decisions, finding the road, judging and choices, common sense.

 3. is transitional.